 • Are you able to carry your laundry basket, or your groceries from the car, up the stairs without shortness of breath?

 Other symptoms can be any combination including neck, jaw, shoulder, back or abdominal discomfort; pain in an arm; nausea; sweating and dizziness.

 Dr. Poornima cautions that it’s not just older women who are at a higher risk of a heart attack.
 Women under 50 are also experiencing heart attacks.
 Among younger women, obesity, high blood pressure, preeclampsia during pregnancy (older mothers at greater risk), premature delivery and high stress are all risk factors for heart disease later in life.

 “You just need one visit to get a risk assessment,” Dr. Poornima said.
 “Ideally we see them before they have a heart attack”.

-If a woman is deemed high risk, she should see her doctor once a year to do tests and track her progress.
-Doctors can advise weight loss tips, controlling blood pressure, lifestyle management and if necessary prescribe medication.
+If a woman is high risk, she should see her doctor once a year to do tests and track her progress.
+For example, doctors can advise weight loss tips, controlling blood pressure, lifestyle management and if necessary prescribe medication.

 Educating more women about heart disease is the goal of Go Red for Women.
-For more details go to https://www.goredforwomen.org/.
-If you are a woman experiencing any of these symptoms or risks, please make an appointment to see your doctor to discuss.
+For more details visit their website.
+In conclusion, if you are a woman experiencing any of these symptoms or risks, please make an appointment to see your doctor to discuss.